310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 Midori tries to fix one of his precious mascot goods on his own, but…

-This story is connected to the card [One Step With A Challenge] Midori Takamine.
+This story is connected to the card [A Challenging Step] Midori Takamine.

 <p style="color:blue;font-size:110%;"><b>Story Release Date:</b> December 10, 2023</p>